top of page

 Once you have determined your investment type, complete the transaction and secure the necessary documentation, which may include:

-• Property Deeds (for real estate investments) showing legal ownership.
+• Property Deeds (for real estate investments) showing legal ownership, reflecting the purchase price that is more than the 350 minimum salaries.

 • Corporate Share Certificates or Business Registration Documents (for company investments).